2010 Bratislava shooting: Targeted killings

 After killing all five members of the family owning the flat, Harman then headed towards the exit from the building where he shot and wounded 49-year-old Jozef Pútik, a man from the same family.
 He then went outside of the building and encountered 79-year-old Vincent Fratrič, who was waiting by the entrance for window-changing workers.
 The two talked for a while, as Pútik buzzed into his family's flat, only to see that his relatives were already dead.
 Five to seven minutes later, Pútik ran outside of the apartment, collapsing and grabbing Fratrič's waist, begging for help.
-Harman suddenly leaned his assault rifle against Fratrič's shoulder and shot Pútik once in the head at point-blank range, killing him.
+Harman suddenly leaned his rifle against Fratrič's shoulder and shot Pútik once in the head at point-blank range, killing him.

 Random shootings

 Harman then ignored Fratrič, instead reloading his rifle and opening fire on other pedestrians on the street.
 He also hit several cars driving nearby.
 The first emergency phone call was made at 9:45 a.m.
 Harman then began walking, firing into windows and in the direction of the kindergarten school and local shopping center.
 He seemed to be shooting randomly as he continued injuring several people from a considerable distance.
 Throughout the entire attack, Harman was described as being seen repeatedly touching the barrel of his rifle, checking if it is not overheated; this is verifiable from amateur footage made by eyewitnesses.

 Coincidentally, many former policemen, soldiers, and border-guards lived in the Devínska Nová Ves District.
 During the shooting, Harman noticed a man in a window and shot in his direction, hitting his hand.
 The wounded man, a former professional sniper, subsequently aimed at the perpetrator, but later decided not to intervene and was only watching the police action with binoculars.
 During the attack, 52-year-old Gabriela Košťálová was shot on a balcony and died in a matter of minutes.

 At one time, Harman was shooting from the vicinity of a newsstand, with several people being unaware of what was actually going on.
 According to eyewitness, 19-year-old Dominik Kapišinský, a woman inside the stand even came out at one point to throw out the garbage while the shooting was in progress and returned to sit inside again.
 According to an unnamed female eyewitness cited by magazine Plus 7 Dní, "one man stepped outside of his car and walked towards the shooter asking him why he was shooting".